QIWI-API/qiwi-wallet-personal-docs/_balance_en.html.md

 ###### Last update: 2020-07-28 | [Edit on GitHub](https://github.com/QIWI-API/qiwi-wallet-personal-docs/blob/master/_balance_en.html.md)

+API provides methods to control balances of your QIWI wallet.

 ## List of balances {#balances_list}

 The request provides current balances of your QIWI Wallet.